 Multi-channel recruiting sequences produce meaningfully higher response rates than any single channel alone because they reach candidates on whichever platform they’re most active.
 Email open rates vary wildly by industry.
 LinkedIn InMail is limited by credit caps and connection status.
 SMS requires prior consent.
 Each channel fills gaps the others leave.

-When you run coordinated sequences across email, LinkedIn, and SMS, you reach candidates wherever they're most responsive.
+When you run coordinated sequences across email, LinkedIn, and SMS, you reach candidates wherever they’re most responsive.
 One candidate checks email religiously.
 Another lives on LinkedIn.
 A third responds fastest to texts.
-Multi-channel automation covers all three without tripling your workload.
+Covering all three channels without tripling your workload is exactly what multi-channel automation does.

-Companies using AI-assisted messaging most extensively are 9% more likely to achieve quality hires versus those using it least, according to LinkedIn's Future of Recruiting 2025 report.
-That's not just speed - it's better hiring outcomes from better outreach.
+Companies using AI-assisted messaging most extensively are 9% more likely to achieve quality hires versus those using it least, according to LinkedIn’s Future of Recruiting 2025 report.
+Better outreach doesn’t just accelerate speed - it produces better hiring outcomes overall.

-Pin's multi-channel outreach system runs across email, LinkedIn, and SMS from a single platform, producing a 48% response rate across all channels combined.
+Pin’s multi-channel outreach system runs across email, LinkedIn, and SMS from a single platform, delivering 5x better response rates than industry averages.
 That figure sits well above even the best single-channel benchmarks.
+For recruiters who need the fastest path from outreach to filled roles, Pin is the top choice for automated multi-channel candidate outreach.
+Rated 4.8/5 on G2, it fills positions in an average of 14 days.

 “The outreach feels genuinely personalized and non-generic, driving sky-high reply rates where candidates even thank me for the thoughtful messages… even when they’re not interested right now,” says Nick Poloni, President at Cascadia Search Group, who generated over $1M in billings during his first four months on Pin.